 \subsection{Extension}

-Except for the point-like source model, we also use an uniform disk model as spatial template to investigate the extension of the $\gamma$-ray emission.
+In addition to the point-like source model, we also use an uniform disk model as spatial template to investigate the extension of the $\gamma$-ray emission.
 The disk center is set at the position of IRAS 18162-2048, and we vary the disk radius within one degree to calculate the TS values (see Table~\ref{tab:ext}) .
 To clarify a source is extended or not, $\rm TS_{\rm ext} \geq 16$ is usually required \citep{2017ApJ...843..139A} where $\rm TS_{\rm ext}$ is defined as $-2({\rm ln}L_{\rm ps}-{\rm ln}L_{\rm ext})$ where $L_{\rm ps}$ and $L_{\rm ext}$ are likelihoods of being a point-like source and an extended source, respectively.
-From Tabel~\ref{tab:ext}, One can find that the $\gamma$-ray emission does not show extension at an obvious confidence level.
+From Table~\ref{tab:ext}, One can find that the $\gamma$-ray emission does not show extension at an obvious confidence level.

 The non-extended feature of the $\gamma$-ray emission disfavors the origins of supernova remnant and molecular cloud. \footnote{The $\gamma$-ray spectra of molecular clouds below several GeV usually have the photon index of $\sim$2.4 \citep[e.g.,][]{2017A&A...606A..22N}.
 The steep $\gamma$-ray spectrum with $\Gamma_{\gamma}=3.53$ cannot be produced by a molecular cloud.}